prakashSidd18/blind_augmentation/README.md

 Unity's build package functionality can be used to deploy the demo on popular HMDs.

 This demo has been successfully tested on [Meta Quest 3](https://www.meta.com/quest/quest-3/) and [Varjo XR-3](https://varjo.com/products/varjo-xr-3/) HMDs.

+## Acknowledgement

+The authors wish to thank Sebastian Friston and David Swapp for early discussions, and David Mandl for providing the code for [Neural Cameras [MandlEtAl 2021]](https://immersive-technology-lab.github.io/projects/neuralcameras/).
+This work was funded by the [EPSRC/UKRI project EP/T01346X/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T01346X/1).

 <a name="citation"></a>
 ## Citation